Security Policy of the Freeway Bureau

 V. Enforcement and Revisions

 1. This policy is regularly revised by the Bureau's Information Security Task Force or appropriately amended in response to changes in organizational structure, business scope, laws and regulations or the environment.
-It is reviewed and approved by the Management Review Meeting and shall be ratified and enforced upon approval by the Bureau's Director General, ensuring its suitability, relevance and effectiveness.
+It is reviewed and approved by the Management Review Meeting and shall be ratified and enforced upon approval by the Bureau's Director General, or ratified and enforced upon approval by the Bureau's Director General first and then report at Management Review Meeting to ensuring its suitability, relevance and effectiveness.

 2. This policy shall be disseminated through a public announcement process to inform Bureau staff and relevant personnel of the provisions pertaining to information security policy.